uconneeb/evolution/biblio.md

 **AE van't Hof, P Campagne, DJ Rigden, CJ Yung, J Lingley, MA Quail, N Hall, AC Darby, and IJ Saccheri.
 2016.** The industrial melanism mutation in British peppered moths is a transposable element.
 Nature 534:102-107.
 [DOI: 10.1038/nature17951](https://doi.org/10.1038/nature17951) _(This paper describes the genetic basis of the dark (melanic) form of the peppered moth.
 It was mentioned after Dr. McClintock's visit because the mutation results from a transposable element.)_

 **J Wang, J Ding, T Biyue, KM Robinson, IH Michelson, A Johannson, B Nystedt, DG Scofield, O Nilsson, S Jansson, NR Street, and PK Ingvarsson.
 2018.** A major locus controls local adaptation and adaptive life history variation in a perennial plant. _Genome Biology_ 19:72.
 [DOI: 10.1186/s13059-018-1444-y](https://doi.org/10.1186/s13059-018-1444-y) _(Figure 3 of this paper provided a couple of figures used in lecture when describing the selective sweep of the early-bud-formation-mutation in population of aspen in northern Sweden.)_

+**Cameron 1987.** The upside-down cladogram: problems in manuscript affiliation.
+Chapter 12, pp. 227-242, in Hoenigswald, H. M., and L. F. Wiener (eds.), Biological metaphor and cladistic classification: an interdisciplinary approach.
+University of Pennsylvania, Philadelphia.

+**Zuntz 1965.** An inquiry into the transmission of the plays of Euripides.
+Cambridge University Press.
+295 pp.

+**Gould 1977.** Ontogeny and phylogeny.
+Harvard University Press, Cambridge, Massachusetts.

 {% endcomment %}